threlte/threlte/README.md

 <Mesh … interactive on:click={onClick}>
 ```

-You must add `interactive` to your Mesh to indicate adding the Mesh to the central event raycaster.
+> :warning: **You must add `interactive` to your component to be able to listen to pointer events**

 Be aware that this will make the frameloop render on every frame.

 ### Viewport Awareness

 [Open the viewport awareness example in CodeSandbox](https://codesandbox.io/s/threlte-viewport-awareness-example-i7hwy?file=/App.svelte)

-Additionally, most Objects (Lights, Cameras, Meshes, …) can be made viewport aware.
-That means you can listen to events or bind a variable to check whether an object is in the viewport or not:
+Additionally, most Objects (Lights, Cameras, Meshes, …) can be made *viewport aware*.
+Use it to lazily load textures, models and more.

 ```svelte
 <script lang="ts">